Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * Test that the Checkout page URL exists
 * Test that the Checkout page URL is accessible by name
 * Test that the Checkout page uses the correct template
-* Test that an error displays when there is nothing is the shopping bag
+* Test that an error displays when there is nothing in the shopping bag
+* Test that an error displays when the Stripe key isn't set
+* Test the get in the checkout view
+* Test that the user's details are auto-filled if the user is logged in and has saved information

 ![Checkout App testing report from coverage](testing/checkout-testing.jpg)